20 Iconic Films You Should Have Watched by Now

 Quentin Tarantino blew up when this slap-in-the-face of a movie rocked audiences in the mid ’90s.
-It’s a non-linear, fast-talking, chopper ride of film featuring gangsters, boxers, babes, drugs, dealers, deadbeats, and death set to a superior soundtrack and filled with characters trying to transcend their predicaments.
-John Travolta’s career was resurrected by his portrayal of a dopey hit man, and partner Samuel L. Jackson’s badass motherfucker chews up scenery with conviction.
+It’s a non-linear, fast-talking, chopper ride of a film featuring gangsters, boxers, babes, drugs, dealers, deadbeats, and death set to a superior soundtrack and filled with characters trying to transcend their predicaments.
+John Travolta’s career was resurrected by his portrayal of a dopey hitman, and partner Samuel L. Jackson’s ability to chew up the scenery with conviction.

 Dark and snowy nights mated with washed-out, white and blinding days where bumbling would-be, ransom-stealing kidnappers plot while slow and stolid cops plan and faithfully follow leads make this Coen brothers thriller an unsettling winner.
 Chief Marge Gunderson (Frances McDormand) doggedly pursues pathetic criminals roped into an equally pitiful plot hatched by Jerry Lundegaard (William H. Macy) to kidnap his wife and keep the ransom.
 It doesn’t go well.

 A wry, self-deprecating look at the harried and hectic life of Max Fischer (Jason Schwartzman) as he tries to do everything and yet not much of anything while wooing a first-grade teacher at his fancy private school, Rushmore Academy.
 As a secret outsider (he’s on scholarship, his dad’s a barber) he competes with steel magnate Blume (Bill Murray)—whose kids attend the school—for the teacher’s affections in this offbeat paean to misguided misfit masterminds.